Italian bond yields jump on political chaos in Rome | Business

 The gap between Italian and German government bond yields was at its widest level in over a month on Thursday amid worries over the political ructions in Rome as the country grapples with an economic slowdown.
 Italy's former premier Matteo Renzi pulled his small party out of government on Wednesday, stripping the ruling coalition of its parliamentary majority and triggering political chaos while the nation battles a resurgent COVID-19.

-The closely-watched spread between German and Italian 10-year yields were at their widest level in over a month at 116 bps.
 Italy also sold 9.25 billion euros in a bond auction on Thursday, potentially putting further upward pressure on yields.
 Yields tend to rise during large bond sales as investors sell outstanding debt to make space for the new supply.
+The recent rise in Italian bond yields pushed up Italy's borrowing costs at the auction, which has cost the country 7.6 million euros according to Economy Minister Roberto Gualtieri.

 After recording their biggest drop since Sept.
-11 on Wednesday at 5.2 bps, German 10-year government bond yields, the benchmark for the region, fell another 1.5 bps to -0.535% on Thursday.
+11 on Wednesday at 5.2 bps, German 10-year government bond yields, the benchmark for the region, fell another 3 bps to -0.55% on Thursday, their lowest in a week.
 The moves on German Bunds run counter to other major government bonds around the world, where yields have been pushed up by the promise of a big stimulus package from U.S. President-elect Joe Biden.

-In addition, a higher-than-expected inflation figure in the United States may have put some upward pressure on U.S. Treasury yields, though Federal Reserve officials did push back against the possibility of tightening policy for now.
-U.S. 10-year Treasury yields were up about 2 bps at 1.11% on Thursday morning.
+U.S. 10-year Treasury yields were unchanged at 1.09% , pushing the gap between U.S. and German 10-year yields higher to 165 basis points.
+Elsewhere, European Central Bank chief economist Philip Lane faced pushback from fellow policymakers at the ECB's latest meeting, as he wanted to let banks borrow even more at negative rates from the ECB, the bank's December meeting minutes showed.

+While policymakers often disagree about policy moves, differences are usually resolved before the meeting, so the chief economist's proposal is rarely changed.
+Rate setters were also at odds about the size of the additional emergency bond purchases the bank announced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)